 The Temple University Honors Program offers Honors students the opportunity to engage in intellectually stimulating and challenging course work throughout their undergraduate career.
 For more information about the Honors Program, go to the Honors web site: www.temple.edu/honors. |

-A listing of Honors courses and their non-Honors equivalencies can be found in the “Course Descriptions” booklet.
-Undergraduate Honors courses contain a 9 as the second character of the course number and have "HONORS" as part of the title.
-(The former Honors course number, used prior to the Summer 2007 semester, began with an “H”.)
+Undergraduate Honors courses contain a 9 as the second digit of the course number and have "HONORS" as part of the title.
 The Honors Program produces its own course guide each semester.
 Students can obtain a copy of the Honors course guide and consult with an Honors advisor in Tuttleman Learning Center, Room 204.
-Questions related to Honors courses fulfilling Honors Scholars Program requirements should be addressed to an Honors advisor (215-204-0710).
+Questions related to Honors courses fulfilling Honors Program requirements should be addressed to an Honors advisor (215-204-0710).